wences-sanchez/Knowledge-Base/pages/Quantum Computing for Everyone (highlights).md

 	  2. Si medimos un qubit, al hacerlo lo cambiamos

-	  3. Cuando medimos un qubit, también afectamos al otro. #space
+	  3. Cuando medimos un qubit, también afectamos al otro. #ñspace
 		- #[[note]]
 	- -
 	- -
 	- You will also come to realize that quantum computing and classical computing are not two distinct disciplines, but that quantum computing is the more fundamental form of computing.
-Anything that can be computed classically can be computed on a quantum computer. #space
+Anything that can be computed classically can be computed on a quantum computer. #ñspace
 	- -
 	- -
 	- Quantum computing is based on an area of mathematics called linear algebra.
-Fortunately, we only need a few concepts. #space
+Fortunately, we only need a few concepts. #ñspace
 	- -